Skip navigation

 Department: Applied Sciences

-Dr Stephany Veuger is a Senior Lecturer in Biomedical Sciences (Physiology).
-Previously she has held posts with Sunderland University (Senior Lecturer in Clinical Biochemistry in the Department of Pharmacy, Health and Well-being), the Open University (lecturer) and Newcastle University (lecturer and e-learning developer).
+Dr Stephany Veuger is an Associate Professor in Applied sciences, Previously she has held posts with Sunderland University (Senior Lecturer in Clinical Biochemistry in the Department of Pharmacy, Health and Well-being), the Open University (lecturer) and Newcastle University (lecturer and e-learning developer).

 Her first class degree in biomedical sciences was obtained at Northumbria University and her PhD on the interactive effects of Poly(ADP-ribose) polymerase and DNA-dependent protein kinase in response to DNA damage was obtained in the Cancer Research Unit at Newcastle university.